 I said in the beginning that California has every constitutional right to secede, but the reality is the United States no longer lives under the Constitution of 1789 but under the “revised version” of the Constitution which was set in stone in 1865.
 Consequently, Washington will not allow Calexit to happen for the same reason the Confederacy was not allowed to happen.
 Regardless of the Framers’ intentions, the U.S. no longer functions as a federation of states but as what political philosopher Francis Slade calls a “universal and homogeneous State.”
 As a fully furnished and polished off modern State, the U.S. now behaves accordingly, and it is not “values” but geopolitical imperatives and constraints which determine the actions of a State properly so called.
 Washington’s fundamental imperative is to command “sea to shining sea,” and will not have it otherwise.

 With regard to California itself, a few of the more concrete imperatives come to light when taking the state’s geographical reality into consideration.
 Comprising roughly two-thirds of the U.S.’ west coast, California is of vital strategic importance to Washington, both militarily and economically.
+Geopolitical imperatives are only achieved to the extent that geopolitical constraints allow, and the fact is that the U.S. could not give up California even if it wanted to.

 The west coast is a crucial base of operations and point of departure for the U.S. Navy, and the secession of California would put U.S. maritime sovereignty into dispute.
 Given the level of uncertainty and instability with respect to American interests in the Pacific—such as securing trade routes in the South China Sea, maintaining an already fragile relationship with the Philippines, and growing hostilities with North Korea—it’s hard to imagine a scenario in which Washington would freely give up California.
 But it cannot be said that these issues would utterly nullify the prospect of Calexit, at least in theory.
 In such an instance, some manner of military deal would be struck between an independent republic of California and the U.S. The latter does, after all, guarantee the security of a number of foreign states in the Pacific, and California could be one of them.
 But Washington is much more likely to avoid these headaches and assert its dominance as the sole sovereign of the land—appealing to the Lincolnian precedent—and block all attempts at secession; e.g., instead of agreeing to an alliance, it might instead coerce California to abandon its secessionist aspirations by threatening to take away any military protection in the event of secession.